walidk/PCP/Readme.txt

 |   |             where M = L_0 + S_0 is a superposition of a low rank matrix L_0 (known to have rank rank(L_0) \leq r) and S_0 is a sparse noise matrix
 |   |
 |   |---File name: test_l1_pca.m
-|   |   Description: Main file for testing
+|   |   Description: Main file for testing (used to generate Figure 1.2, 1.4, 1.6 and 1.7)
 |   |                Running test_l1_pca.m will compare:
 |   |                - sequencial l_1 PCA, referred to as Analysis view of PCA (finds one direction at a time, then projects on the complement and solves for the next component).
 Two flavors are tested:
 |   |                - constrained: at each iteration, solve a constrained problem (norm(p, inf) = 1)